Sect Shinto

-Sect Shinto (教派神道, Kyōha Shintō) refers to a number of independently organized Shinto groups that were excluded from government-sponsored State Shinto by Japanese law in 1882.
-In contrast to mainstream Shrine Shinto, which primarily emphasizes ritual practices, these groups often incorporate distinct theological doctrines.
+Sect Shinto (教派神道, Kyōha Shintō) refers to independently organized Shinto groups that were excluded from the Imperial Japanese government-sponsored State Shinto in 1882.
+In contrast to mainstream Shrine Shinto, which primarily emphasizes ritualistic practices, Sect Shinto often focuses on specific theological doctrines.
 Many of these sects are affiliated with the Association of Sectarian Shinto (教派神道連合会, Kyōha Shintō Rengōkai).

-Prior to World War II, Sect Shinto was composed of 13 officially recognized denominations, commonly referred to as the "thirteen Shinto sects".
-Since that time, the composition of Sect Shinto has changed.
+Prior to World War II, there were 13 officially recognized denominations of Sect Shinto.
+These were commonly referred to as the "thirteen Shinto sects".
+The number of non-Shrine Shinto sects has grown since then.

-While Shrine Shinto represents a collective tradition of various local shrines and customary beliefs throughout Japan, (later unified under the authority of the Ise Grand Shrine during the Meiji period) Sect Shinto is rooted in kokugaku (lit. 'national study'), a school of thought that emphasized Japanese classical literature and Shinto philosophy.
+Its counterpart, Shrine Shinto, represents a collective tradition of various local shrines and customary beliefs throughout Japan.
+Those various shrines and beliefs were later unified under the authority of the Ise Grand Shrine during the Meiji period.

+Sect Shinto is rooted in kokugaku (lit. 'national study'), a school of thought that emphasized Japanese classical literature and Shinto philosophy.

-Although Tenrikyo has historically been classified as a form of Sect Shinto, it is often regarded as a distinct monotheistic religion.
+Although Tenrikyo has historically been classified as a form of Sect Shinto, it is commonly regarded as a distinct monotheistic religion.

 History

-Sect Shinto can be traced back to the late Edo period, it became more firmly established during the Meiji era following the Meiji Restoration.
-Its development was influenced by the religious policies of the Meiji government and emerged during a period of expanding theological discourse that involved individuals from a broader range of social classes, not just intellectuals.
+While Sect Shinto can be traced to the late Edo period, it became more firmly established during the Meiji era following the Meiji Restoration.
+Its development was influenced by the religious policies of the Meiji government, and occurred during a period of expanding theological discourse involving individuals from a broad range of social classes, rather than only intellectuals.

-In 1868, the religious administration of the new Meiji government issued the Shinto-Buddhist Separation Order, resulting in the haibutsu kishaku, a philosophy espousing the abandonment of Buddhism in Japan, and the restoration of the unity of ritual and government system.
-Following the Taikyo Proclamation, which designated Shinto as the state religion, the Great Teaching Institute was established, though it was soon reformed into the Bureau of Shinto Affairs, and later the sect Shinto Taikyo.
+In 1868, the new Meiji government issued the Shinto-Buddhist Separation Order, resulting in haibutsu kishaku, a philosophy advocating the abandonment of Buddhism in Japan and the restoration of the unity of ritual and government systems.
+Following the Taikyo Proclamation, which designated Shinto as the state religion, the Great Teaching Institute was established.
+It was soon reformed into the Bureau of Shinto Affairs, and later as Shinto Taikyo.

-During these early trial-and-error religious policies, the Meiji government promoted a nationalized system of Shinto education by religious instructors known as kyōdō shoku.
-However, with the spread of the ideas of separation of church and state and freedom of religion, the kyōdō shoku ended.
-This produced a division in Shinto between shrines for state-run public rituals and religious groups centered on edification.
-Groups that met certain conditions (such as the number of followers) were officially recognized as "independent denominations."
-This was the beginning of the denominational Shinto Sect.
+During these early religious policies, the Meiji government promoted a nationalized system of Shinto education known as kyōdō shoku.
+However, as principles like the separation of church and state and freedom of religion grew in popularity, the kyōdō shoku ended.
+This led to a division in Shinto between shrines for state-run public rituals and religious groups centered on edification.
+Groups that met certain conditions (such as the number of followers) were officially recognized as "independent denominations".
+This was the beginning of the denominational Sect Shinto.

-This separation strengthened the idea that it was necessary to establish an institution that was a more developed version of the former Shodo Shido Practice Center.
-Accordingly, the Meiji government established the Office of Japanese Classics Research in Tokyo, independent of the Bureau of Shinto Affairs, to organize the exploration of ideas unique to Japan.
-It was later succeeded by Kokugakuin University.
+This separation strengthened the efforts to establish an institution that was a more developed version of the former Shodo Shido Practice Center.
+Accordingly, the Meiji government established the Office of Japanese Classics Research in Tokyo to organize the ideas unique to Japan.
+It was independent of the Bureau of Shinto Affairs and was later succeeded by Kokugakuin University.